rakeshakkineni/Sensor_Fusion_CAMERA_Project3/README.md

 ## Analysis

 ### LIDAR TTC Performance Analysis:
-To analyze the LIDAR TTC performance manually calculated TTC was compared with the program calculated value.
+To analyze the LIDAR TTC performance , TTC calculated manually was compared with the TTC calculated by the program.
 Following steps were followed
  #### Manual Calculation
  - 2D top view of the LIDAR points was drawn using show3DObjects function.Measurement lines were drawn across the top view image every 0.1 meters.
  - Run the code for each image store the 2D top view LIDAR plot for futher analysis.